contao/docs-archive/manual/en/01-installation/installing-contao.md

 > **Information** Its value should be a series of characters, numbers and symbols chosen randomly and the recommended length is around 32 characters.

-You can find more information about this configuration on the [official website][9].
+You can find more information about this configuration on the [official Symfony website][9].

 ### The Contao install tool